 Several factors contributed to this, including:

-- and the lack of the Russification of the language in the diaspora.
+- The absence of the Russification of the language in the diaspora.

 I grew up in the Ukrainian community in Chicago, where many of the Ukrainian organizations such as Ridna Shkola, Plast and SUM, used a language/dialect similar to the way my family spoke.
 Thus even if someone had ancestors from central or eastern Ukraine, they were likely exposed to the Galician language if they were involved in the community.
 In fact, my paternal grandmother was from central Ukrainian and came from a Russian-speaking family, but her husband was from the Boyko region of the Carpathians and so for the most part she picked up the western Ukrainian dialect.

 Some of the “diaspora” words can be heard today in western Ukraine, but generally only in rural areas and from the older generations.
-Thus even in the region of the dialect’s origin, the dialect (especially heard from a young person) sounds rather archaic and old-fashioned to the average Ukrainian.
-While some of the words are in fact archaisms, most are just dialectisms that were preserved in the diaspora but lost in Ukraine.
+Thus even in the region of the its origin, the dialect (especially heard from a young person) sounds rather archaic and old-fashioned to the average Ukrainian.
+While some of the words are in fact archaisms, most are just dialectisms (or even just original Ukrainian words) that were preserved in the diaspora but lost in Ukraine.